15 Things You Aren’t Buying at Costco—but Should

 In a 2017 survey, Costco took the top spot for low prices among the Fuels 50 brands, a ranking of the most effective fuel brands by market efficiency or market share.
 Gas prices vary across the country, but it’s clear that Costco offers a pretty sweet deal for gas.
 In Maple Grove, Minnesota, Costco offers regular gas at $2.35 a gallon, whereas the average price for gas in Hennepin County is $2.53, according to GasBuddy.

 For your next getaway, skip the travel agent and log onto Costco Travel for a long list of well-priced vacation packages, from a seven-day cruise ($454) to an eight-day Savanna Safari ($4,999 with airfare).
-Here’s how to shop at Costco without a membership.
+These are the best travel packages you can only get through Costco.

 Food subscription services